 How to find Shell Beach

-Shell Beach sits just north of downtown Pismo Beach and is easily accessible via Price Street.
+Shell Beach sits just north of downtown Pismo Beach and is accessible on foot via Price Street.

-If you want to explore the area, head to Dinosaur Caves Park and Margo Dodd Park for stunning views and wildlife sights.
+If you want to explore the area, head to Dinosaur Caves Park and Margo Dodd Park for wonderful scenery and wildlife sights.

 It’s not uncommon to spot sea lions and otters in Dinosaur Caves Park.
 And if you are lucky, you might catch a glimpse of a whale!
-When you stop at Shell Beach, don’t forget to pay a visit to Joy Shell Beach, a good place to grab an acai bowl and other vegan goodies!
+Visiting this places is one of the best things to do in San Luis Obispo for families.

 Things to do in Pismo Beach